slaxor505/OpenPlantbook-client/README.md

 - Ability to request missing plant
 - UI revamp, better navigation with breadcrumbs
 - Security and reliability updates
-- Released Python "json-timeseries" library to ease Sensor-data integration (see API docs)
+- Released Python [json_timeseries for Python](https://pypi.org/project/json-timeseries) library.
+The library supports [JTS spec](https://docs.eagle.io/en/latest/reference/historic/jts.html) and handles time series data using JSON.
+The library can be used to integrate with OpenPlantbook Sensor-data API.

 **Roadmap**
 - Ability to upload plants' pictures in UI